Ta-DevSark/challenge-regression/README.md

 ## Description

 This repository, **challenge-regression**, is a consolidation project that was completed by a team of 4 individuals.
 The challenge involved applying linear regression in a real-world context and preparing a dataset for machine learning.
 The objective was to predict real estate prices for sales in Belgium.
-The project had a duration of 4 days, with a code submission deadline on 02/05/2023 at 16:00.
+The project had a duration of 4 days, with a deadline on 02/05/2023.

 ## Usage